pytorch/tutorials/intermediate_source/ddp_tutorial.rst

     def cleanup():
         dist.destroy_process_group()

-Now, let's create a toy module, wrap it with DDP, and feed it with some dummy input data.
-Please note, as DDP broadcasts model states from rank 0 process to all other processes in the DDP constructor, you don't need to worry about different DDP processes start from different model parameter initial values.
+Now, let's create a toy module, wrap it with DDP, and feed it some dummy input data.
+Please note, as DDP broadcasts model states from rank 0 process to all other processes in the DDP constructor, you do not need to worry about different DDP processes starting from different initial model parameter values.

 .. code:: python